-Our office will copy all your documents for your individual student file when you first come to orientation.
-If you update your passport or visa, we will need a copy. if you leave the country and return, we ask for photocopies of the new stamp in your passport as well as your new I-94.
+Our office will need a copy of all your documents for your individual student file when you first come to orientation.
+If you update your passport or visa, we will need a copy. if you leave the country and return, we ask for a photocopy of your new I-94.
 Please contact us if you or anyone you encounter has questions about your documents.

 These documents are required to enter and remain in the U.S. They are all legal as long as you maintain your status with us.